Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Limitations

 Finally, our study's findings are based on a specific dataset and may not be fully generalizable to all populations, platforms, or types of misinformation.
-For example, due to the high cost of data collection, not all countries or U.S. states have a sufficient amount of Twitter data available for analysis, especially when we examine the geographical distribution of susceptibility.
-Furthermore, platform-specific differences and variations in the types of misinformation can potentially impact the effectiveness of our model and the interpretation of susceptibility scores.
+Especially when examining the geographical distribution of susceptibility, it's important to note that not all U.S. states have a sufficient amount of Twitter data available for analysis, due to the high cost of data collection.
+Furthermore, platform-specific differences and variations in the types of misinformation can potentially impact the effectiveness of our modeling and the interpretation of susceptibility scores.